gildas-lormeau/zip.js/tests/README.md

 ## Running the tests

 - `npm test` runs the suite in Node.js, Deno and Bun, against the source and the built files.
-It also runs the web-streams-polyfill interop test, checks the TypeScript definitions and runs the API symmetry audit. `npm run test-ci` is the same thing without the two Bun runners, and is what the workflow runs: the `Zip64 (auto)` test builds a 4GB blob to cross the zip64 boundary, which Bun holds in memory until the runner dies.
+It also runs the web-streams-polyfill interop test, the fidelity round-trip harness, checks the TypeScript definitions and runs the API symmetry audit. `npm run test-ci` is the same thing without the two Bun runners, and is what the workflow runs: the `Zip64 (auto)` test builds a 4GB blob to cross the zip64 boundary, which Bun holds in memory until the runner dies.
 Run `npm test` locally to cover Bun.
 - `npm run test-chrome`, `npm run test-firefox` and `npm run test-safari` run the suite in a locally installed browser with selenium.
 Chrome and Firefox run headless unless `--headed` is passed to `node ./tests/browser-runner.js`, which also accepts `--exe-path <path>` to test a specific browser build and `--url-search <search>` to forward URL parameters.
 Safari always runs headed and requires enabling `safaridriver` once with `sudo safaridriver --enable`.
 - `--build wasm|native|external|dist` selects the build under test: the runner serves `tests/zip-lib.js` re-exporting `index.js` (`wasm`, the default), `lib/zip-fs-native.js`, `lib/zip-fs-external.js` or `index.min.js` instead of the file on disk.
 - `npm run test-all` runs the linters and all the tests.